ckeditor/ckeditor5/packages/ckeditor5-block-quote/docs/features/block-quote.md

 	Read more about {@link builds/guides/integration/installing-plugins installing plugins}.
 </info-box>

-## Disallowing nesting block quotes
+## Disallow nesting block quotes

-By default, the editor supports a block quote inserted into another block quote.
+By default, the editor supports inserting a block quote into another block quote.

-In order to disallow nesting block quotes you need to register an additional schema rule.
-It needs to be added before the data gets loaded into the editor, hence it is best to implement it as a plugin:
+In order to disallow nesting block quotes, you need to register an additional schema rule.
+It needs to be added before the data is loaded into the editor, hence it is best to implement it as a plugin:

 ```js
 function DisallowNestingBlockQuotes( editor ) {